Andy Dalton: 2024 season

 On September 16, 2024, after the Panthers fell to 0–2 and Young continued to struggle, Dalton was named the starting quarterback.
 In his first start against the Las Vegas Raiders, Dalton threw for over 300 yards and three touchdowns, leading the Panthers to scores on seven of their 12 possessions as they won 36–22.
 On October 22, Dalton and his family were involved in a car accident.
 No one in the vehicle required emergency medical transport, but Dalton sustained an injury to the thumb on his throwing hand, ruling him out for the Panthers' Week 8 matchup against the Denver Broncos.
 Although Dalton recovered, Young remained the Panthers' starter for the rest of the season.

 2025 season

 On February 18, 2025, Dalton signed another two-year contract extension with the Panthers, making it his third season with the team.
 His contract was worth $8 million and has a maximum value of $10 million.
 During the Panthers week 2 preseason game against the Houston Texans, Dalton would leave late in the first quarter early due to an elbow injury sustained when he was hit by Texans linebacker Danielle Hunter.
+Dalton appeared in four games in the 2025 season, passing for 293 yards, 1 TD and 1 INT.
+He made one start, which came in a Week 8 loss against the Buffalo Bills.

+Philadelphia Eagles

+On March 24, 2026, Dalton was traded to the Philadelphia Eagles in exchange for a 2027 seventh-round pick.